abernier/uest/README.md

 ## Advantages

-It allows you to decouple your app's routes from your API,s ones.
+It allows you to decouple your app's routes from your API's ones.
 IOW, your app routes can now consume your API as any client.

 TODO: schema clients <-> API